Lilkhez/DSN-Datathon-Week-2-Small-Business-loan-Apllication/README.md

 Small business owners often struggle to find the perfect bank for loans.
 This project addresses this issue by providing a user-friendly dashboard that empowers them to make informed decisions.
 Users can filter based on the location of their business, desired repayment terms, interest rates, business age, and industry.

 #### 3. Dataset
-This project utilizes a database from the U.S. SMALL BUSINESS ADMINISTRATION which is attached with this project files.
+This project utilizes a database from the U.S. SMALL BUSINESS ADMINISTRATION which can be found here https://data.world/makeovermonday/2023w6.

 #### 4. Solution Steps
 The solution incorporates the following: